Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

 Interesting Facts/Discussion Questions: Solicit, integrate and summarize student responses.

 Do any human-made vehicles fly through both air and space?
 (Answer: Yes, the space shuttle does both, but it really only glides in the atmosphere.
 Right now, no vehicle exists that takes off like an airplane and can make it to space, but engineers are currently working on this.)

 Spacecraft can escape the Earth's gravity and travel to other planets.
 Can a spacecraft escape the sun's gravity and leave the solar system?
 (Answer: Yes, the Voyager spacecraft has already done that.)

 Have students create T-charts to compare model rockets to real rockets.
 Use this following website as a discussion guide: http://exploration.grc.nasa.gov/education/rocket/rktcompare.html

 Have students investigate additional ways that engineers control rockets besides the use of fins.
 A good place to start is http://exploration.grc.nasa.gov/education/rocket/rktcontrl.html

 Have students research the weight and required thrust of some of NASA's rockets.

-MountEverest.net: by climbers, www.explorersweb.com/everest_k2/, accessed March 2, 2012.
+MountEverest.net: by climbers.
+Accessed March 2, 2012. www.explorersweb.com/everest_k2/

 Jeff White, Brian Argrow, Luke Simmons, Jay Shah, Malinda Schaefer Zarske, Janet Yowell

-The contents of this digital library curriculum were developed under a grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education and National Science Foundation GK-12 grant no. 0338326.
-However, these contents do not necessarily represent the policies of the Department of Education or National Science Foundation, and you should not assume endorsement by the federal government.
+The contents of this digital library curriculum were developed under grants from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education and National Science Foundation (GK-12 grant no. 0338326).
+However, these contents do not necessarily represent the policies of the DOE or NSF, and you should not assume endorsement by the federal government.